alfred82santa/dirty-models/README.rst

 - Automatic cast value.
 - Easy import from/export to dict.
 - Basic field type implemented.
+- HashMap model.
+It could be used instead of DynamicModel.
 - Pickable models.
 - No database dependent.